-If you're shopping for the best price, then I might not be necessarily be the best option (unless you're comparing me to others in my price range).
-If you're looking for candids and emotions captured without compromise on quality in ANY setting, as well as worry-free photo coverage, you're off to an amazing start.
+What will still be around years after your wedding?
+Not the flowers, the cake, the drink, the band (the more the merrier!), but the photos!
+If you're shopping for the best price, then I might not be necessarily be the best option.
+But if you hire me, you'll be getting candids and emotions captured without compromise on quality in ANY setting, as well as worry-free photo coverage.
+Do research and compare:

 Ask yourself if the "photojournalistic" photographers really capture people in their element (laughing, crying, having a good time, being silly), or if they all have similar posed stuff.